openhab/openhab-addons/addons/binding/org.openhab.binding.logreader/README.md

 # LogReader Binding

 Binding to reads and analyze log files.
+Binding can be used to monitor openHAB logs, but as search patterns are configurable any other system logs can be monitored as well.
+When certain log events is recognized, openHAB rules can used to send notification about the event e.g by email for further analyze.

 ## Supported Things